FerWar6/Alien-Game/README.md

 # Space Game
- A game where I practised using blender to make models.
+A very ambitious game I made during the summer break.
+I had to scope it back a lot, but I learned a lot about coding puzzles and modeling with blender.